audacity/audacity/README.txt

 this version.

  * Imports:
+    * Even if the file filter in the File Open or Import window is set to "FFmpeg-compatible files", native formats like WAV or MP3 still import using the native importer when using File > Recent Files, dragging in or opening from a file manager program
-    * On-Demand WAV/AIFF import not available if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import dialog)
+    * On-Demand WAV/AIFF import is not available if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import dialog)
     * If a WAV/AIFF file is imported into a project using On-Demand